joergkrause/nyaf/README.md

 The zipped package of the lib is 7 KBytes.
 Expanded just 20 KBytes.
 Demo code is 115 KB but already includes a good bunch of Bootstrap's CSS.

 However, compared with React or Angular it's a lot simpler.
-Compared to Vue it's simpler and even smaller, but the delta is not that thrilling.
+Compared to Vue or Polymer it's simpler and even smaller, but the delta is not that thrilling.

 ## Tool Support